 - Stretch regularly.
 “Get up from your seat in the plane or car at least once an hour,” Everyday Health wisely advised.
 “If you don’t get up and stretch a bit, you’ll stiffen up and your pain will increase.”

-No one wants to suffer from chronic pain, but being conscientious in planning and the travel itself will allow you to get the most out of the experience you possibly can.
+No one wants to suffer from Complex Regional Pain Syndrome, but being conscientious in planning and the travel itself will allow you to get the most out of the experience you possibly can.